Here’s the moment that you’ve all been waiting for; we’ve finally made a list of the best GameBoy Advance games of all time!

 Wario Ware Inc: Mega Microgames is one of the best GameBoy Advance games for kicking back after a long day and competing against yourself at impossibly unfathomable minigames that would be too dangerous to try and make sense of.

 If this console had been sold with the title ‘play 3-second mini-games with a bulbous nosed ex-plumber and a weird alien with a member on its head’, then I probably would have moved on and bought a book instead.

-These fast-paced games will have you laughing, crying, shouting, sighing, jumping for joy and eventually crying again all in the space of around 35 seconds.
+These fast-paced games will have you laughing, crying, shouting, sighing, jumping for joy, and eventually crying again all in the space of around 35 seconds.

-9. Golden Sun/Golden Sun: The Lost Age
+10. Golden Sun/Golden Sun: The Lost Age

 Nintendo has had mixed success with it comes to games following on from one another; the fabled Banjo-Kazooie and Banjo-Tooie connection never came to be on the mighty N64, a fact that racked up a big bill every time I rang the Nintendo hotline about that blasted ice key (100% true story).

 Golden Sun and The Lost Age need to be played in succession to fully understand the storyline; think of it as being like the two parts of the last Hunger Games movie, except the first game isn’t mind-numbingly dull and pointless and the second game isn’t a re-hash of the first…you follow?